gburgett/dallas-albania-connection/src/pages/page/about.md

 **Vision**

-Submitted to God, we are changing the world through the gospel.
+Submitted to God, we are changing the world through the gospel!